tjkandala/baahuDocs/docs/performance.md

 A "low-cost" framework is better for both developers (more focus on logic, not micro-management of renders) and users (bad perf == bad UX).
 Baahu is not optimized for benchmarks, but it maintains good runtime performance and minimal size by design.

-This page covers Baahus benchmark performance, its higher and lower level internal optimizations, and techniques (such as `memo`) you can use to speed up your Baahu apps.
+This page covers Baahu's benchmark performance, its higher and lower-level internal optimizations, and techniques (such as `memo`) you can use to speed up your Baahu apps.

 ## Benchmarks

-These benchmarks are (explain the krausest benchmarks).
+These are Baahu's results in the reputable [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark).
 While the application being tested does not resemble a "real world" application, the benchmark gives us a statistically rigorous look at the performance characteristics of DOM libraries.
 Theory is great, but we must test our ideas in order to get any "real world" value from them.

 Be aware that these results are from my machine (2017 13" MBP, 3.1 GHz dual-core Intel Core i5 Kaby Lake), not from the benchmark creator himself.
-Regardless, all of the frameworks that I tested had the same (relative) performance in this run and the official results:
+Regardless, all of the frameworks that I tested had the same (relative) performance in this run and the official results.

-**fastest to slowest**,

-vanillajs -> solid-state -> ivi -> (baahu) -> hyperapp -> svelte -> vue-next -> preact -> vue -> mithril -> react-hooks -> angular-ng -> ember -> react-mobX -> choo

 ### main runtime performance benchmark (keyed)